allie-rae/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    `To whomever is grading my assignment: I made a front end for this assignment.` `My TL Faye saw it in our 1:1 and I should be graded three stars.
+Thank you!`

     Sessions allow the server to store information about the client through the use of cookies.
 We've used them in our projects so that we don't have to re-authenticate the user every time they make a new request to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.